-- In order to understand how our business is tracking, we need to be able to read our Balance Sheet.
-Here's how!
+- In order to understand how our business is tracking, we need to be able to read our balance sheet.

-- What are the assets, liabilities and owner’s equity?
+- What are assets, liabilities and owner’s equity?
 What equations should we keep in mind?

-When most small businesses are asked, “how is business going?”
+When most small businesses are asked, “How is the business going?”
 The first things that are thought about are usually:

 - What is the current balance of my bank account?

 - How much did I do in sales last month?